 The CLA is the primary result of the Equalization Study conducted by the Vermont Department of Taxes every year.
 The study compares the listed value to the sale price for all the arms-length sales in the town during the prior three-year period.
 The CLA does not change taxpayers' property values, only the education tax rate in a town.
-It is a method of ensuring that each town is paying its fair share of Education Property Tax to the state's Education Fund, based on local real estate market trends.
+It ensures that each town pays its fair share of Education Property Tax to the state's Education Fund based on local real estate market trends.